kingluddite/web-dev-notes/frontend/react/wesbos/230n-react-4-beginners/10-helper-functions.md

 export default TeamPicker;
 ```

+* If you just want default text in input you need to use the `defaultValue`
 * Notice how we import the `getFunName()` named `export`
 * We set a `defaultValue={getFunName()}` and that will call the function

+## View the page in browser
-* And if you view in the browser you will see it randomly generates a fun name
+* You will see it randomly generates a fun name
 * Every time you refresh a new random fun name will appear on the home page